deepanshigaur/Treasure-Hunt-Game/README.md

         * url for the module documentation
         * a short description of the module
 * Class Interface Design
-    * << A simple drawing that shows the class relationships in your code (see below for an example). >>
         * ![class diagram](assets/class_diagram_v110241024_1.jpg)
-    * This does not need to be overly detailed, but should show how your code fits into the Model/View/Controller paradigm.
 * Classes
-    * << You should have a list of each of your classes with a description. >> -Dickinson Building: creates the background/setting for the model to move around in -Steven_ moore: object controller by user input that moves within the setting
+    * -Dickinson Building: creates the background/setting for the model to move around in
+    * -Steven_ moore: object controller by user input that moves within the setting
 ## Project Structure *(Software Lead)*

 The Project is broken down into the following file structure: